spkcspider/spkcspider/README.md

 # Thanks

-Default theme uses Font Awesome by Dave Gandy - http://fontawesome.io Some fields and TextField use Trumbowyg by Alexander Django team for their excellent product
+* Default theme uses Font Awesome by Dave Gandy - http://fontawesome.io
+* Some fields and TextField use Trumbowyg by Alexander Demode
+* Django team for their excellent product